Wednesday, August 11, 2021

 "Land forming part of the NILM will be retained by the NCC on behalf of the government in perpetuity, for purposes which lie at the core of the NCC's mandate."
 Rideau Canal lands from downtown to Hog's Back Road-90 hectares or 222 acres.
 (Google: 1988-09-15-TB-re-NCC.)

 The Greber Report of 1950 designated 900 square miles of greenspace in the National Capital Region as a memorial in perpetuity to Canadians who were killed fighting in foreign wars.
-That includes includes Gatineau Park, the Greenbelt and federal parks.
-Commissioners at Preston, Major's Hill and Wesley Clover Park are part of the memorial.
+That includes Gatineau Park, the Greenbelt and federal parks.

 The Greenbelt-"The City of Ottawa has identified more than 13,700 acres of the Greenbelt that could be developed."
 (White Paper-Development in the Greenbelt-May 27, 2008.)
-The Greenbelt is untouchable, it is part of the 900 square mile memorial to Canadian soldiers, see the Greber Report.
+The Greenbelt is off-limits.

 No comments: